-Plein Air painting was introduced to her by well-known New York artist, Harry Orlyk, who has been documenting American farmland for over thirty years.
-After that introduction, it became clear what direction to take the art.
+American born, painter, Brianne Janes, was introduced to Plein Air painting by well-known New York artist, Harry Orlyk, who has been documenting American farmland for over thirty years.
+After that introduction, it became clear to her what creative direction to take.
 “To document, capture and preserve our landscapes and history before they disappear or change.
 Over the years I have been hired by people and land owners to come on-site and paint a special view or a place that holds meaning.
-Whether it is the old view out a kitchen window to take to a new home or land that has seen generations...this is where I find the most joy...in painting the stories.”
+Whether it is the old view out a kitchen window to take to a new home or land that has seen generations...this is where I find the most joy...in painting the land stories.”

 For more information about a custom on-site piece or other commissions please contact Brianne at 505.469.4252.